 Spank Industries is a component manufacturer that makes everything from wheels and hubs to pedals and handlebars.
 The Oozy Trail 780 Vibrocore is a lightweight aluminum model that features their unique Vibrocore technology.
 The handlebar is essentially filled with foam with the goal of increasing rider comfort by reducing high-frequency vibrations and trail feedback to the hands.
 Even with the addition of the Vibrocore foam, the Oozy Trail is the lightest weight aluminum handlebar we tested at a measured weight of 278 grams in a 25mm rise.
 The 780mm width should work for most trail riding applications, and the bar has hash marks and can easily be trimmed to suit your needs or preferences.
 It has 5 degrees of upsweep, a somewhat conservative 7 degrees of backsweep, and comes in a 15mm rise in addition to the 25mm rise version we tested.
 The bar is shot-peened for durability and has a black anodized finish with five logo color options to choose from.

 The Deity Blacklabel is a stiff aluminum handlebar made for aggressive downhill riding.
-This bar has seen lots of action and proven itself on professional rider's bikes on WorldCup DH tracks, Crankworx, and even Redbull Rampage.
+This bar has seen lots of action and has proven itself on professional riders' bikes on WorldCup DH tracks, Crankworx, and even Redbull Rampage.
 When we say stiff, we mean it; even in a 31.8mm bore size, this stout handlebar was one of the burliest in our entire test fleet.
 Steering and handling were razor-sharp with the Blacklabel, and it provided an instant response to rider input.
 There was no lack of leverage in the 800mm width when going mach speed or aggressively stuffing the bike into corners.
 The 9-degree backsweep and 5-degree upsweep are comfortably neutral, and it is offered in 15mm, 25mm, and 38mm rise options.
 It comes in a black anodized finish with eight logo color options to choose from.

 Why Trust GearLab

-Benson and Osleger eat, sleep, and breathe mountain biking, and they spent days researching the best aftermarket mountain bike handlebar models before purchasing 11 to put to the test.
 All of these mountain bike handlebars were installed on our tester's personal bikes for consistency and familiarity.
 We rode hundreds of miles with each handlebar while focusing on stiffness, vibration dampening, control, and the design/geometry of each model, all to bring you the most comprehensive look at what each product has to offer.

-Whether you just bought an expensive new bike, or maybe you are upgrading an old expensive bike, either way, your two-wheeled pedal machine with no motor is likely worth as much as a used car.
+Whether you just bought an expensive new bike or are upgrading an old expensive bike, your two-wheeled pedal machine with no motor is likely worth as much as a used car.
 Taking that into consideration, it goes without saying that an upgrade such as handlebars can be a cost-effective way to improve your comfort and your bike's performance and handling characteristics.
 The handlebars we tested come at a very wide range of prices, with aluminum models costing significantly less than their carbon fiber counterparts.
 That said, we were very impressed with the performance of the OneUp Carbon Handlebar, especially considering its affordability for carbon.
 We were also pleasantly surprised by the Funn Full-On, which costs a fraction of the price of any other bar we tested and still gets the job done.

 Why Upgrade Your Mountain Bike Handlebar?